vinaynair/EhCacheAsScalaMap/README.md

 m += (2 -> "b")
 //or since its mutable
 m+(3->"c")
-//or add to cache maps
-val n = new CacheAsMap[Int,String]()
+//or to add 2 cache maps together val n = new CacheAsMap[Int,String]() n(4)="d"
-n(4)="d"
 n++=m